Product code: UMP-01

-Activities: Trekking, camping, rafting, elephant trekking through the jungle.
+Activities: Trekking, camping, rafting, swimming in waterfalls, elephant trekking through the jungle.

-Fitness Level: This expedition is recommended for experienced hikers in good physical condition.
+Fitness Level: This expedition is recommended for hikers in good physical condition.

-- Enjoy a swim in Thailand’s most impressive waterfall, Nam Tok Thi Lo Su and camp overnight in the forestry park
+- Enjoy a swim in Thailand’s largest waterfall, Nam Tok Thi Lo Su, as well as a majestic secret waterfall

 (Meals: L, D)